PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Multi-Line-Continuance-For-Commands.md

 ## Specification

 * expand the command parser to accept multi-line command parameters/arguments after an at symbol (`@`) is encountered at the end of a line
-* terminate multi-line commands when the parser encounters either a blank line or a command-terminating token (pipe symbol, redirection operator, closing enclosure, or semi-colon when not used after a stop-parsing sigil, or simply pipe symbol or redirection operator when used after a stop-parsing sigil)
+* terminate multi-line commands when the parser encounters either a blank line or a command-terminating token (a command-terminating token will be a pipe symbol, redirection operator, closing enclosure, or semi-colon when the command does not have the stop-parsing sigil in its arguments, or simply pipe symbol or redirection operator the command does have the stop-parsing sigil in its arguments)

 ## Alternate Proposals and Considerations